thezeroalpha/dotfiles/README.md

 * `percerr.rb`: a very simple thing for calculating percent error.
 Just run the Ruby script.
 * `play`: a command-line music player.
 Shows album art, or a visualiser if there is no album art.
 Set a $MUSIC_DIR in your profile, then run `play`.
 * `pwnedpass`: test a password against the pwned passwords database, uses k-anonymity
-* `radio`: a command-line radio player, can play various music streams from the internet, including subreddits.
-Also has a visualiser, turn it on by passing `-v` on startup.
 * `rplayer`: a command-line subreddit player.
 Enter any subreddit that has music, and it'll play all of the links using `mpv` (except for Spotify).
 * `safari_history`: print safari history with timestamps, by default it prints 10 items, change this by passing a number as the argument
 * `smack.pl`: change macos spaces by smacking the side of your screen (if you have a laptop).
 Yeah, like physically.